AMGHNOUSS/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #
 #
 ##### Script task 0. :
-	Prints “Hello, World”, followed by a new line to the standard output.
+	Print “Hello, World”, followed by a new line to the standard output.
 #
 ##### Script task 1. :
-	Displays a confused smiley "(Ôo)'
+	Display a confused smiley "(Ôo)'
 #
 ##### Script task 2. :
 	Display the content of the /etc/passwd file.